 Perfect Draft: 10th in a 12-Team ESPN PPR League

-In this edition of the Perfect Draft Series, I'll be walking through a perfect draft from the 10th slot in a 12-team PPR league.
+In this article, I will walk through a perfect draft with the 10th pick in a 12-team ESPN PPR league.
 Each pick was optimized using projections and value-based rankings from the 4for4 Draft Hero tool.

 Draft Hero Settings